-Landon (he/him) is a gifted eighteen-year-old musician and passionate advocate for transgender rights.
+Landon is a gifted eighteen-year-old musician and passionate advocate for transgender rights.
+He is currently a freshman in the honors program at The University of Houston.

 He came out as transgender when he was eleven-years-old, just before the start of his seventh grade year.
 During the early part of his transition in eighth grade, he found a voice for advocacy, founding both his middle school and high school’s GSA programs.